shavitush/bhoptimer/README.md

 --
 - [x] Add teleport zones (multiple).
 - [x] Use string explosion in ZoneAdjuster_Handler and ZoneEdge_Handler for code efficiency.
+- [x] CANCELED: Migrate zone settings to use Dynamic. (i didn't think *too* far into it before i started)
+- [x] Handle teleport zones. (teleport to a value from gV_Teleport)
+- [x] Canceled all the triggers stuff because I'm a retard: if you ever feel like doing it because I failed hard, the code I worked with is left out commented.
-- [ ] Make zones be trigger-based for high-performance.
+- [x] CANCELED: Make zones be trigger-based for high-performance.
 Also remove InsideZone() and use booleans instead (OnStartTouch/OnEndTouch).
-- [ ] Migrate zone settings to use Dynamic.
-- [ ] Handle teleport zones once everything is done. (teleport to a value from gV_Teleport)
+- [x] CANCELED: Cleanup unused variables as we use triggers now.
+- [x] CANCELED: Add `Shavit_OnEnterZone` and `Shavit_OnLeaveZone`